How many number one songs have U2 had?

 The short version: UK 7 and US 2

-U2 have had all kinds of hits on the music charts but at the end of the day it’s the songs that made number one on those charts that are often the ones asked about as questions in pub quizzes.
-So to help you out, here’s a list or two of U2 songs that have made number one.
+The long version: U2 have had all kinds of hits on the music charts.
+But at the end of the day, it is the songs that made number one that pop up as the defining questions in pub quizzes.
+So to help you out, here is a definitive look at the U2 songs that have reached the absolute summit.

-There are various kinds of charts that track popularity and they often revolve around rock, country and blues and are used to allow music that would never be mainstream get some air time.
-There’s even the itunes charts which for some unexplained reason people seem to think matters…
+There are various kinds of charts that track popularity.
+They often revolve around specific genres like rock, country, and blues, allowing music that would never be mainstream to get some air time.
+There are even iTunes charts, which for some unexplained reason people seem to think matter.

-Two my mind there are only two charts that really count.
-Being ‘Top of the Pops’ in the UK means you are number one and crowning the Billboard 200 means you have the most popular song for the week in America.
-And we’ll use those charts to show how many number on hits U2 have had.
+To my mind, there are only two charts that really count in the historical record.
+Being 'Top of the Pops' in the UK means you are number one, and crowning the Billboard Hot 100 means you have the most popular song for the week in America.
+We will use those heavily scrutinized charts to show exactly how many number one hits U2 have secured.

-It’s a better story for the UK chart where U2 have had a bit more success in terms of chart toppers.
+It is a much better story for the UK chart, where U2 found a bit more consistent success at the absolute top.

 • Desire